softwaresecured/blog-jsf/README.md

 #### Gotchas

 JSF processes all the actions as POST requests.
-So all the `posting`tags like `h:commandLink` or `h:commandButton`should be placed
-inside a `h:form` element, that requires extra work with CSS.
-T's why links to delete a post are nor so nicely aligned :).
+So all the `posting`tags like `h:commandLink` or `h:commandButton`should be placed inside a `h:form` element, that requires some extra work with CSS.
+That's why the links to delete a post are not so nicely aligned :).